-For the Green Acres program, the bill provides that an urban aid municipality may receive a State grant for the acquisition or development of lands for recreation and conservation purposes for 75 percent of the cost of acquisition or development of the lands by the local government unit, and this amount may be increased by the DEP to up to 100 percent of the allowable funding cap upon a demonstration of special need or exceptional circumstances.
+For the Green Acres program, the bill provides that an urban aid municipality may receive a grant by the State for the acquisition or development of lands for recreation and conservation purposes for 75 percent of the cost of acquisition or development of the lands by the local government unit, and this amount may be increased by the Department of Environmental Protection (DEP) up to 100 percent of the allowable funding cap upon a demonstration of special need or exceptional circumstances.
 Under current law, an urban aid municipality may receive a grant for 50 percent of the cost of the project, with the possibility of this amount being increased to a maximum of 75 percent (up to the allowable cap).
 In addition, the bill provides that a local government unit or a qualifying tax exempt nonprofit organization may use a grant or loan for recreation and conservation purposes for the construction of a community garden.

-Of the 31 percent allocated each year for farmland preservation purposes, up to 3 percent is available for stewardship activities.
-The bill authorizes the Blue Acres program to receive funds, but does not provide a specific allocation for the program from the total annual constitutional dedication of monies for open space, farmland, and historic preservation.
+Of the 31 percent allocated each year for farmland preservation purposes, up to 3 percent would be available for stewardship activities.
+In addition, the bill authorizes the Blue Acres program to receive funds but does not provide a specific allocation for the program from the total annual constitutional dedication of monies for open space, farmland, and historic preservation.

-The bill requires, under the Green Acres program, that the State make payments in lieu of taxes (PILOTs) to municipalities in accordance with the "Garden State Preservation Trust Act" for lands acquired and owned by the State or qualifying tax exempt nonprofit organizations for recreation and conservation purposes.
+The bill provides, under the Green Acres program, that the State shall make payments in lieu of taxes (PILOTs) to municipalities in accordance with the "Garden State Preservation Trust Act," for lands acquired and owned by the State or qualifying tax exempt nonprofit organizations for recreation and conservation purposes.

-For the historic preservation program, the bill allows historic preservation funds to be used for emergency intervention and the acquisition of historic property easements.
-The bill defines "emergency intervention" as an immediate assessment or capital improvement necessary to protect or stabilize the structural integrity of a historic property.
+For the historic preservation program, the bill provides that historic preservation funds may also be used for emergency intervention and the acquisition of historic property easements.
+The bill defines "emergency intervention" to mean an immediate assessment or capital improvement necessary to protect or stabilize the structural integrity of a historic property.

-The bill directs the DEP, the State Agriculture Development Committee, and the New Jersey Historic Trust each, at least once each two years, submit to the Garden State Preservation Trust projects recommended to receive funding under the bill.
-The Garden State Preservation Trust would then submit the list of projects to the Legislature for funding in the form of appropriation bills
+Lastly, the bill provides that the DEP, the State Agriculture Development Committee, and the New Jersey Historic Trust would each, at least once every two years, submit to the Garden State Preservation Trust projects recommended to receive funding under the bill.
+The Garden State Preservation Trust would then submit the list of projects to the Legislature for funding in the form of appropriation bills.